Susan Boyle: I Dreamed a Dream and breakthrough (2009–2010)

 Boyle's first album, I Dreamed a Dream, was released on 23 November 2009.
-The album includes covers of "Wild Horses" and "You'll See" as well as "I Dreamed a Dream", and "Cry Me a River".
+The album includes covers of "Wild Horses" and "You'll See" as well as "I Dreamed a Dream" and "Cry Me a River".
 In Britain, Boyle's debut album was recognised as the fastest selling UK debut album of all time selling 411,820 copies, beating the previous fastest selling debut of all time, Spirit by Leona Lewis.
 I Dreamed a Dream also outsold the rest of the top 5 albums combined in its first week.

 In the US, the album sold 701,000 copies in its first week, the best opening week for a debut artist in over a decade.
-It topped the Billboard chart for six straight weeks and although it narrowly failed to become the best-selling album of 2009, with sales of 3,104,000 compared to 3,217,000 for Taylor Swift's Fearless, it was one of only two albums to sell over 3 million copies in the US, and was also the top selling "physical" album of 2009, with only 86,000 of its sales coming from digital downloads.
-This has in turn garnered more media attention, as mentioned by People magazine.
-In Italy, it was the first album of the month in the Italian No. 1 Account by a non-Italian artist ever.
+It topped the Billboard chart for six straight weeks and although it narrowly failed to become the best-selling album of 2009, with sales of 3,104,000 compared to 3,217,000 for Taylor Swift's Fearless, it was one of only two albums to sell over 3 million copies in the US that year.
+It was also the top-selling "physical" album of 2009, with only 86,000 of its sales coming from digital downloads.
+This in turn garnered more media attention, as mentioned by People magazine.
 In only a week, it sold more than 2 million copies worldwide, becoming the fastest selling global female debut album.

-In November 2009, it was reported that Boyle's rendition of "I Dreamed a Dream" would be the theme song of the anime movie Eagle Talon The Movie 3 which was later released in Japan on 16 January 2010.
+In November 2009, it was reported that Boyle's rendition of "I Dreamed a Dream" would be the theme song of the anime movie Eagle Talon The Movie 3, which was released in Japan on 16 January 2010.
 Boyle performed for Pope Benedict XVI on his tour of Britain in 2010.
-On 13 December 2009 she appeared in her own television special "I Dreamed a Dream: the Susan Boyle Story", featuring a duet with Elaine Paige.
+On 13 December 2009 she appeared in her own television special I Dreamed a Dream: the Susan Boyle Story, featuring a duet with Elaine Paige.
 It got ratings of 10 million viewers in the United Kingdom and in America was the TV Guide Network's highest rated television special in its history.
 In May 2010, Boyle was voted by Time magazine as the seventh most influential person in the world.
-Boyle's original song "Who I Was Born To Be" was the theme song of anime film Welcome to the Space Show, which opened in Japan on 26 June 2010.
+Boyle's original song "Who I Was Born to Be" was the theme song of anime film Welcome to the Space Show, which opened in Japan on 26 June 2010.